xinghun0525/R2LP/R2LP_exp/full_bash/topk_query/readme.md

-this code is for experiment of Table 6 in our paper.
+this code is for experiment of Table 4 and Table 6 in our paper.

 bash eps_query_small_graph_Table4_*.sh # calculate R2LP's deterministic and randomized push number in terms of edge traversal with or without pruning for small and middle graph bash eps_query_large_graph_Table4_*.sh # calculate R2LP's deterministic and randomized push number in terms of edge traversal with or without pruning for large graph